-We build the majority of our sites on Pantheon, a high performance hosting platform with top-of-the line security measures and support.
+We build the majority of our sites on Pantheon, a high performance hosting platform with top-of-the-line security measures and support.
 WP Engine is another tier one platform that is hugely popular and confidently secure.
 CNET boils down how to choose the right hosting platform in three words: speed, support, and security.

-Although there’s always a possibility to be attacked, choosing proper hosting platform will protect you through most vulnerable situations.
+Although there’s always a possibility to be attacked, choosing a proper hosting platform will protect you through most vulnerable situations.
 So choose wisely.

 If you don’t choose a top tier hosting platform, install a security firewall

 Many lower-end hosting platforms don’t offer the level of support and security sites with moderate-to-high traffic need to stay safe.
 These platforms may work fine for some small sites.
-But for larger, more trafficked web properties hosted on a low cost platforms like GoDaddy, for instance, you will want to install some type of security firewall to stay protected.
+But for larger, more trafficked web properties hosted on a low cost platform like GoDaddy, for instance, you will want to install some type of security firewall to stay protected.